deluks/diceword/README.md

 diceword
 ========

-A web tool for the Diceware method to generate rememberable passphrases.http://world.std.com/~reinhold/diceware.html
+A web tool for the [Diceware](http://world.std.com/~reinhold/diceware.html) method to generate memorable passphrases.